HorizenOfficial/horizen-academy-v2/docs/architecture/blockchain-protocols.md

 Bitcoin was the first technology that solved the double-spend problem.
 Before it was not possible to verify if a digital object existed only once.

-When you transfer a unit of cryptocurrency, you hand over the ownership of a digital object and the receiver can be sure she is the new, sole owner of that digital object.
+When you transfer a unit of cryptocurrency, you hand over the ownership of a digital object and the receiver can be sure they are the new, sole owner of that digital object.
 The property of being double-spend-resistant is also called digital scarcity.

 ## Introducing Triple Entry Bookkeeping